Republic of China Armed Forces: Post-Cold War

 The ROC military bureaucracy was traditionally dominated by the Army, which was primarily an infantry force, until the late 1980s, when more emphasis was placed on the Navy and Air Force.
 In July 1997, the Armed Forces streamlining program was started, reducing the total number of troops and reorganizing Army divisions into more mobile combined arms brigades.
 In the late 1980s, the Army had 270,000 personnel, out of a total military of over 500,000.
 The Army received the biggest reduction in size as part of the military reform.
 By 2003, the Army was reduced to 199,237 soldiers, while the other services included 56,284 in the Navy (including Marines), 55,170 in the Air Force, 15,015 in the Combined Logistics Command, and 14,168 in the Military Police.
 The reduction in the number of troops continued during the presidency of Chen Shui-bian from 2000 to 2008.
 Taiwan's transition to democracy also meant that the Armed Forces had to transition from being the armed wing of the KMT to a modern national military.
 This was a challenge with change resisted by many officers.

-In January 2000, two defense laws were passed, the National Defense Law and the Ministry of National Defense Reorganization Law, which both took effect in March 2002.
+In January 2000, two defence laws were passed, the National Defense Law and the Ministry of National Defense Reorganization Law, which both took effect in March 2002.
 The laws created the basis for the civilian control and nationalization of the ROC military, by subordinating the General Staff to a civilian Minister of Defense, and created new organizations at the MND to improve strategic planning and armaments procurement.
-The two defense laws were also passed in part because of a scandal during the 1990s about the ROC Navy's decision to purchase certain French frigates, which involved bribery of senior officials and the death of the officer in charge of navy procurement, and resulted in years of investigations.
-The effect of the post-1987 military reforms was integrating the military into a democratic political system: before 2000 Taiwan's defense policy was controlled by generals, and since then it has been set by the lawmakers.
+The two defence laws were also passed in part because of a scandal during the 1990s about the ROC Navy's decision to purchase certain French frigates, which involved bribery of senior officials and the death of the officer in charge of navy procurement, and resulted in years of investigations.
+The effect of the post-1987 military reforms was integrating the military into a democratic political system: before 2000 Taiwan's defence policy was controlled by generals, and since then it has been set by the lawmakers.
 The military has also been included in the truth and reconciliation process which followed the transition from dictatorship to democracy.